rahulsinghycce/perfmarker/README.md

 # perfmarker

-## Used to run pe  rformance tests and Benchmark servers.
+## Used to run performance tests and Benchmark servers.